StarbeamOne/blog.starbeam.one/content/article/2022/05/May-2022-Status-Update.md

 #### Thank You for Your Continuing Support

 A shout out to all those who continue to support me with likes, subscribes, and words of encouragement.
 They really do mean the world to me.
-This means you, Jason C., Jason L., Justin L., Sarah B., Kendall K., and my nuclear family.
+This means you, Jason C., Jason L., Justin L., Sarah B., Mike W., Kendall K., and my nuclear family.
 It's a very formative time for me right now so any support right now no matter how small is greatly cherished and appreciated.

 Until next time, stay bright. ✌✨